 Financial Aid & Scholarships

-Graduate students may be eligible for the Food Assistance Program, which helps students who have exhausted all other funding options to meet their short-term needs.
+Graduate and professional students may be eligible for the Food Assistance Program, which helps students who have exhausted all other funding options to meet their short-term needs.
 Students awarded through this program may be required to submit additional information, attend a one-on-one financial counseling session to explore additional aid options, and/or develop a spending plan.

 University Health Services